1992 Consensus: 2008–2016: Ma presidency

-Tsai Ing-wen and Xi Jinping era
+2016–2024: Tsai presidency

 In her 2016 campaign, Tsai Ing-wen did not challenge the 1992 consensus, but did not explicitly accept it either, referring instead to "existing realities and political foundations".
 After Tsai's victory in the presidential election of Taiwan, Chinese Communist Party general secretary Xi Jinping stated on 12 March 2016, that the 1992 Consensus was "the greatest common denominator and political bottom line for the peaceful development of cross-strait relations".
 On 2 January 2019, Xi Jinping marked the 40th Anniversary message to Taiwan compatriots with a long speech calling for the adherence to the 1992 Consensus and vigorously opposing Taiwanese independence.
 He said the political resolution of the Taiwan issue will be the formula used in Hong Kong and Macau, the one country, two systems.

 The ROC President, Tsai Ing-wen responded to Xi's speech the same day.
 She stated that "the Beijing authorities' definition of the '1992 Consensus' is 'one China' and 'one country, two systems'", and that "we have never accepted the '1992 Consensus.'"
 Tsai later called for the PRC to conduct negotiations with the Taiwanese government to resolve the political status of Taiwan rather than engage in political consultations with individual Taiwanese political parties to advance their reunification goals.
 A January 2020 piece in The Diplomat noted that the CCP, KMT, and DPP were all currently challenging their own conceptions of the 1992 consensus.

 A task force convened by the Kuomintang's reform committee issued new guidelines on cross-strait relations in June 2020.
 The task force found that public trust in the consensus had declined due to the actions of Beijing and DPP.
-The consensus was described as "a historical description of past cross-strait interaction," and the task force proposed that the consensus be replaced with a commitment to "upholding the Republic of China’s national sovereignty; safeguarding freedom, democracy and human rights; prioritizing the safety of Taiwan; and creating win-win cross-strait relations."
+The consensus was described as "a historical description of past cross-strait interaction," and the task force proposed that the consensus be replaced with a commitment to "upholding the Republic of China's national sovereignty; safeguarding freedom, democracy and human rights; prioritizing the safety of Taiwan; and creating win-win cross-strait relations."
 Following the landslide defeat of the KMT in the 2020 Taiwanese presidential election, some commentators speculated that the KMT would remove the 1992 Consensus from the party platform due to its associations with "one country, two systems".
 However, KMT chairman Johnny Chiang ultimately kept the 1992 Consensus.
 However, he rejected the "one country, two systems" as a feasible model for Taiwan.
 In 2021, the Taiwan Affairs Office stated that the meaning of the 1992 consensus is "both sides of the strait belong to one China, and work together to strive for national unification".
 The KMT platform under newly elected chairman Eric Chu also continued to include the 1992 consensus while rejecting "one country, two systems".
 In 2022, Chu called the 1992 Consensus a "'no consensus' consensus."